chinapedia/wikipedia.abstract.en/Page/Kayak.md

 Sit-on-top

-sea_kayak_hawaii.JPG in Hawaii.|alt=Photo of person sitting in boat with paddle.
+in Hawaii.|alt=Photo of person sitting in boat with paddle.
 Island in background.]]
 Sealed-hull (unsinkable) craft were developed for leisure use, as derivatives of surfboards (e.g. paddle or wave skis), or for surf conditions.
 Variants include planing surf craft, touring kayaks, and sea marathon kayaks.
 Increasingly, manufacturers build leisure 'sit-on-top' variants of extreme sports craft, typically using polyethylene to ensure strength and affordability, often with a skeg for directional stability.
 Water that enters the cockpit drains out through scupper holes—tubes that run from the cockpit to the bottom of the hull.

-Runaground.jpg|alt=Photo of single-person kayak sitting on land]]
+|alt=Photo of single-person kayak sitting on land]]

 Sit-on-top kayaks come in 1-4 paddler configurations.
 Sit-on-top kayaks are particularly popular for fishing and SCUBA diving, since participants need to easily enter and exit the water, change seating positions, and access hatches and storage wells.
 Ordinarily the seat of a sit-on-top is slightly above water level, so the center of gravity for the paddler is higher than in a traditional kayak.
 To compensate for the higher center of gravity, sit-on-tops are often wider and slower than a traditional kayak of the same length.